dobrinyonkov/ai-everywhere/README.md

     ```

 ### Running Locally
-1. Start the Ollama project and ai-everywhere-server project locally according to their respective README instructions.
+1. Start the Ollama project and llama-now-server project locally according to their respective README instructions.
-2. Start the AI everywhere Assistant Chrome extension by running the following command in the project directory:
+2. Start the Llama Now Assistant Chrome extension by running the following command in the project directory:
     ```
     npm start
     ```
 3. Once the extension is running, you can open Google Chrome and load the extension by navigating to `chrome://extensions`, enabling Developer mode, and selecting "Load unpacked".
-Choose the `dist` directory within the AI everywhere Assistant project directory.
+Choose the `dist` directory within the Llama Now Assistant project directory.
 4. The extension will now be available in your Chrome browser.
 You can interact with it by selecting text and using the Magic Key (\`) to invoke the assistant.

 ## Features
 - Allows users to select text and invoke the assistant using the Magic Key (\`).
 - Provides AI-powered responses for questions and prompts.
-- Integrates with Ollama and ai-everywhere-server projects.
+- Integrates with Ollama and llama-now-server projects.

 ## Dependencies
 - React: JavaScript library for building user interfaces.